 - The Temple is only one among the Ashtavinayak Temples to be located on a hillock and inside an earlier Buddhist shrine.

 - The Temple is carved out of a single stone and has no pillars supporting the entire structure.
 The Temple faces south which is rare.
 The shrine was built in such a way that no room remains dark throughout the day even though it is a closed cave complex.

 - The idol of Lord Ganesha is believed to be in an infant form and is carved in a simple manner on a rock.
 One cannot circumambulate the deity.

 The Temple is a part of the site that is protected by the Archaeological Survey of India (ASI).
 Hence, the devotees are allowed to visit the shrine only from sunrise till sunset.

-The Temple faces east and has a spacious courtyard.
-The entrance of the Temple is flanked by sculptures of two Dvarapalakas (Gatekeepers).
+The temple faces east and has a spacious courtyard.
+The entrance of the temple is flanked by sculptures of two Dvarapalakas (Gatekeepers).
 The central Temple structure has three entrances, the eastern entrance being the main one.
-It is believed by historians and the locals that the Temple was built by the Peshwa ruler Chimaji Appa after defeating the Portuguese in late 1700’s.
+It is believed by historians and the locals that the Temple was built by the Peshwa ruler Chimaji Appa after defeating the Portuguese in the late 1700s.
 The spire or Shikhar of the Temple is covered with Gold.

 - The idol of the deity possesses precious stones.
 The eyes are studded with Rubies, the forehead is embellished with diamonds and navel is studded with semi-precious stones.